Ghir0/amazon-referral-random-bot/README.md

-# Telegram Echo Bot
+# Telegram Amazon Affiliate BOT

-This is a sample Telegram Bot written in PHP running on Heroku
+This is a bot that eat amazon link and reply with a link set up with an affiliation